 How can you do the same?
 By conducting market research.

 Market research is a must when it comes to building a startup.
-It’s invaluable for multiple reasons:
+It’s an invaluable tool to assist you to execute tasks like:

 - Define and engage your target audience to learn more about how you can better solve their problems.